jbossdemocentral/jdg-labs/lab-guides/lab2-guide.md

 # JDG + EAP Lab 2 Guide
 This explains the steps for lab 2, either follow them step-by-step or if you feel adventurous try to accomplish goals without the help of the step-by-step guide.

 ## Background
 In Lab 1 we implemented a side cache using JDG to speed up reads, but master data store is still the database.
 So far however the data access is only a using the common CRUD (Create, Read, Update and Delete) operations.
-Since JDG is a key/value store these operations are easy to implement.
+Since JDG primary are a key/value store these operations are easy to implement.

 A competing vendor that has a similar task management solution released a new feature where users can filter their tasks.
 Something our customers has been requesting for a while.
 Our marketing director demands that we ASAP add this feature.
 An external consultant are hired and to implement this feature, but since he wasn't familiar with JDG he implemented the filter solution using JPA query.
-This has once again put more load on the database and performance has degraded.
+This is however not responsive enough and we refactor the filter function to query JDG instead.

-JDG has very advanced querying capabilities in library mode (remote is still tech preview)
+JDG has very advanced querying capabilities in library mode (client/server quering is tech preview for JDG 6.3)

 ## Use-case
 You are tasked to rewrite the filter implementation using queries in JDG instead of JPA queries.
 However the Task data model is used in the native mobile application and since it will take a while before we can update the mobile application you are not allowed to change the org.jboss.infinspan.demo.model.Task class.